Kandukur Assembly constituency

-Kandukur Assembly constituency is a constituency in Nellore district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Kandukur Assembly constituency is a constituency in Prakasam district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Nellore Lok Sabha constituency.

 Inturi Nageswara Rao is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2019, there are a total of 218,859 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).

 Mandals

 The five mandals that form the assembly constituency are: